-• 2021/22 £000 PARTNER FUNDING CONTRIBUTIONS 2022/23 £000 • unding Contribution from East Dunbartonshire 71,437 149,959 F funding Contribution from NHS Greater Blasgow & Clyde 137,042 212,712 T axation and Non-specific Grant Income 208,479 providing the services.
-The HSCP Board however has responsibility for the consumption of, and level of demand placed on, these resources.
+• 2021/22 £000 PARTNER FUNDING CONTRIBUTIONS 2022/23 £000 • Funding Contribution from East Dunbartonshire 71,437 149,959 F Funding Contribution from NHS Greater Glasgow & Clyde 137,042 212,712 T axation and Non-specific Grant Income 208,479

 The funding contribution from the NHSGGC shown above includes £40.306m in respect of 'set aside' resources relating to acute hospital and other resources.
-These are provided by NHSGGC which retains responsibility for managing the costs of
+These are provided by NHSGGC which retains responsibility for managing the costs of providing the services.
+The HSCP Board however has responsibility for the consumption of, and level of demand placed on, these resources.